kingluddite/web-dev-notes/wordpress/javascript/02-data-types.md

 * Does not specify data type and can change data types

-JavaScript is weakly typed
+#### JavaScript is weakly typed
-assign a variable a number and then reassign it to a string, no problem in JavaScript
+* Assign a variable a number and then reassign it to a string, no problem in JavaScript

+**Best Practice**

-**Best Practice** Keep variables to a single data type (keep the data types of variables consistent)
+Keep variables to a single data type
+* keep the data types of variables consistent